CyberCourt/whitepaper/README.md

 By default, reputation cannot be transferred, but considering a small part of the actual transfer needs, the DAO organization has the right to vote whether to turn on the switch of reputation transfer.

-### CyberCourt's Improvement of Realistic Judicial Rules
+## Improvement of Realistic Judicial Rules

 **The basic idea behind the establishment of the CyberCourt system is to solidify all processes through code, form clear and transparent processing rules, and grant and restrict the rights of all roles.
 And through the market selection mechanism of the contract participants to the judge team, after a preiod of time, it is positively motivating the judge team and promoting the judge team to provide more transparent, excellent, professional and fair referees.**